 Introduction

 Any intervention that has an effect can have an adverse effect.
 Searching for information on adverse effects can be problematic.
 This is because there are a number of specific challenges which need to be overcome.
 The first problem is that adverse effects are generally considered to be either a secondary or even tertiary outcome in health research (Golder & Loke, 2012a, 2012b, 2012c).
 Consequently, the reporting of adverse effects in the title and abstract of database records corresponding to relevant papers has been poor and in turn this has also led to the poor indexing of such records.
 However, research in the arena of drug interventions suggests that the situation is improving (Golder & Loke, 2012a, 2012b, 2012c).
 Secondly, the terminology surrounding adverse effects has also been notoriously inconsistent and this is again is reflected in the indexing of database records.
 Thirdly, another issue is that not all adverse effects are known at the time of searching.
 The aim of the search, for example, might be to develop a safety profile for an intervention with identification of the adverse effects as one of its primary objectives.
 In such instances reliance on generic adverse effects terms (such as ‘side effects’, ‘complications’, ‘harm’) becomes more imperative.
-Where information on specific adverse effects are sought, terms for the specific adverse effects (such as ‘pain’, ‘fatigue’ or ‘mortality’) may be used either instead of or in addition to generic search terms.
+Where information on specific adverse effects is sought, terms for the specific adverse effects (such as ‘pain’, ‘fatigue’ or ‘mortality’) may be used either instead of or in addition to generic search terms.
 Lastly, it is common to include all study designs for adverse effects or at least include study designs beyond randomised controlled trials (RCTs).
 Whilst search filters for RCTs have made it easier to search for RCTs, searching beyond RCTs is still problematic.

 One way in which searching for adverse effects could be made easier is through the development of search filters.
 Search filters are combinations of search terms which are designed to improve the efficiency and effectiveness of searching.
 The majority of search filters are designed to identify a particular topic (such as a condition or population) or study design (such as RCTs).
 Search filter development in the arena of adverse effects has tended to focus on identifying studies that report on adverse drug effects (Badgett, 1999; Golder & Loke, 2012a, 2012b, 2012c; Golder, McIntosh, Duffy, & Glanville, 2006; Wieland & Dickersin, 2005).
 However, a different approach is required for non-drug adverse effects (Farrah, Mierzwinski-Urban, & Cimon, 2016; Golder, Wright, & Rodgers, 2014).
 Recent research has indicated that, whilst a filter for all types of non-drug interventions may not be feasible, a filter specifically aimed at identifying adverse effects of surgical interventions is feasible (Golder, Wright, & Loke, 2017).